hank1106/avocado/README.md

 # avocado
-## Navigate to www folder and run npm start
+## Navigate to www folder.
+Run install and then run npm start.